 Purists might raise their eyebrows at this, but the reality is that if something's too hard to make, you're probably not going to make it.
 Which is a shame, because everyone should be able to enjoy the deep, rich, sumptuous flavor of demi-glace, which is pretty much the ultimate sauce.

-No, it's not literally the ultimate sauce.
-You can, in fact, use demi-glace to make other sauces.
+In addition to standing on its own, you can use demi-glace to make other sauces.
 Add some red wine and reduce it for a bit and you have the classic red wine sauce.
 Do the same with mushrooms and shallots and you have a traditional mushroom sauce.